 How to Use Cost of Goods Sold for Your Business

-Properly calculating COGS shows a business manager the true cost of the products sold.
-This is critical when setting customer pricing to ensure an adequate profit margin.
+By properly calculating COGS, business managers see the true cost of the products sold.
+This is critical when setting customer pricing to maintain adequate profit margins.

 In addition, COGS is used to calculate several other important business management metrics.
 For example, inventory turnover—a sales productivity metrics indicating how frequently a company replaces its inventory—relies on COGS.
 This metric is useful to managers looking to optimize inventory levels and/or increase salesforce sell-through of their products.